 SITE CHMOD 705 /

-If you get the following error:
+If you get error

 SITE CHMOD 705 .

-If three hours have passed and your website is still not online, please contact our support team.
+If it still does not work, please contact our support team.

 Please feel free to give any suggestions in order to improve this documentation.